 Our commercial success also depends significantly on our ability to operate without infringing the patents or violating the proprietary rights of others.
 A United States patent application is maintained under conditions of confidentiality while the application is pending.
 Accordingly, we will not be able to determine which inventions are claimed in pending patent applications filed by third parties.
 Litigation may be necessary to defend or enforce our patent and license rights or to determine the scope and validity of the proprietary rights of others.
 Defense and enforcement of patent claims can be expensive and time-consuming.
-Thus, even in those instances in which the outcome is favorable to us, such proceedings can result in the diversion of substantial resources from our other activities.
+Thus, even in those instances in which the outcome is favorable to us, these proceedings can result in the diversion of substantial resources from our other activities.
 An adverse determination may subject us to significant liabilities or require us to seek licenses that may not be available from third parties.
 We may be required to alter our products or processes or cease altogether any related research and development activities or product sales.
-These outcomes could have a material adverse effect on our business, financial condition and results of operations.